Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Aye, but it won’t matter.
 We only had the one set of extended-duration maneuver packs and we can’t top up while underway."

-"…So it really is gonna be a climb."
+"...So it really is gonna be a climb."

 "In theory, we *could* control gravity in the shaft from the surface facility," Goruu said.
 "In practice, a Hierarchy agent trumps any computer warfare we could ever bring.
-Even Champion Meereo is only flesh and blood, and our prohibition against true AI is…longstanding."
+Even Champion Meereo is only flesh and blood, and our prohibition against true AI is... longstanding."

 "I have the FIC combing the schematics as we speak," Powell assured them.
 "If there’s a way to cut power to the gravity field generators from this side of the shaft, we will."